Parents and self-defence – we’ve got a class for you!

 By Mark Hurel January 16, 2025

-Emergency workers face physical and verbal abuse every day, they shouldn't have to work in fear.
-We run self-defence classes to equip them with effective skills and techniques to protect themselves on the job.
+Emergency workers face physical and verbal abuse every day, you shouldn't have to work in fear.
+We run self-defence classes to equip you and your colleagues with effective skills and techniques to protect yourself when working.
 Plus we offer a 10% blue light discount!
+Sign up for a free trial session in Leatherhead, Cobham, Esher or Staines – or get in touch to find out about our 1-2-1 classes.

 By Mark Hurel July 29, 2024